theramiyer/blog/content/post/2021/the-organic-utopia-iii.md

 No.

 Plants cannot use pure nitrogen molecules because they cannot break the triple covalent bond that nitrogen atoms share.
-They need molecules that contain nitrogen atoms, which they can then separate and recombine to form compounds necessary for them.
+They need nitrogen compounds, which they can then separate and recombine to form compounds necessary for them.
 Two processes can do this:

 1. Bacteria in the soil that decompose organic matter such as animal and plant waste
 2. The Haber--Bosch process